MatthiesenXYZ/astro-ghostcms/README.md

   - [`astro-ghostcms-theme-default`](./packages/astro-ghostcms-theme-default/): The Default theme in integration mode.
   - [`astro-ghostcms-catppuccin`](./packages/astro-ghostcms-catppuccin/): A dark theme made with Catppuccin and TailwindCSS for Astro-GhostCMS Integration Mode.
   - [`astro-ghostcms-brutalbyelian`](./packages/astro-ghostcms-brutalbyelian/): [ElianCodes](https://www.elian.codes/) Brutal theme modified to work with Astro-GhostCMS
+  - [`starlight-ghostcms`](./packages/starlight-ghostcms/) A [Starlight Plugin](https://starlight.astro.build/resources/plugins/) to integrate your GhostCMS into your documentation website
   - `tsconfig`: *LOCAL* Development package for `@ts-ghost/core-api`.

 ## Contributing